 Organise a day of musical entertainment for the old folks.
 Music is particularly therapeutic for people who have memory problems such as dementia.

 12. Exercise classes

-Regular exercise is not only great for physical fitness but also in alleviating depression and boredom.
-Some good form of exercise for seniors include aerobics and stretching exercises, and yoga.
+Regular exercise is not only great for physical fitness but also for alleviating depression and boredom.
+Some good forms of exercise for seniors include aerobics and stretching exercises, and yoga.